“Heavy Voodoo Blues over Swampy Funky Grooves!” And “an exciting show not to be missed.”

 That’s what the press has to say about Sly Fox and the Hustlers.
 And they prove it every time they take the stage; High energy live shows and songs performed with passion by their dynamic frontman Sly Fox have helped the band to build a buzz throughout the Northeast.

 John Popper of Blues Traveler called Sly Fox and the Hustlers, "one of the best bands I've seen in a long time!"
 The band has shared stages with Popper’s Blues Traveler, Robin Trower and Kenny Wayne Shepherd, (on multiple tours with a recent stop playing to a sold out crowd in their hometown of Albany, NY at the Egg Performance Center) among others.
 The Hustlers have also been a mainstay at festivals and music events across the Northeast, including Alive @ 5, the Americade Bike Fest, Movefest and the CMJ Music Marathon in New York City, to name a few.
 They have been named best Original Blues Rock band multiple times by Albany’s Metroland magazine.
-The band has released two full-length albums and a live EP: “Live at the Egg,” and will be at work on a fourth project this winter.
+The band has released two full-length albums and a live EP: “Live at the Egg,” and will be at work on a fourth project this year.

 The NY based band was formed in 2010 when Sly Fox’s longtime friend and musical partner, the Anti- Records recording artist Sean Rowe took a leave from rock and roll to focus on performing solo.
 At the same time, Sly had been writing songs to help work through a difficult time in his life, and was becoming an engaging singer.